rsdoiel/antenna/socal_north.md

 ## Medical examiner finds ‘animal activity’ happened after deaths at LA homeless camp

-date: 2025-07-10, updated: 2025-07-10, from: The LAist
+date: 2025-07-10, updated: 2025-07-11, from: The LAist

-Two people who were found dead in a homeless camp in Westlake by a family member who said she saw her mother's dead body being eaten by dogs.
+Two people were found dead in a homeless camp in Westlake by a family member who said she saw her mother's dead body being eaten by dogs.
 The L.A.
 County Medical Examiner's office determined the two died of an accidental overdose of fentanyl and methamphetamine.

 <br>